Jahangir Siddiqui

-Jahangir Siddiqui (Sindhi: جھانگير صديقي) is a Pakistani businessman and founder of Jahangir Siddiqui & Co. and JS Bank.
+Jahangir Siddiqui (جہانگیر صدیقی) is a Pakistani businessman and founder of Jahangir Siddiqui & Co. and JS Bank.

 Career

 On May 15, 1962, with the support of his family, Siddiqui became a local distributor of ice cream and Coca-Cola.
 In 1966, he completed a bachelor's degree in commerce, and began training as a chartered accountant in 1967.
 His interest in stock markets eventually led him to start his own company in October 1971.
 In 1971, Siddiqui founded Jahangir Siddiqui & Co.
 Ltd, which by growth and acquisition eventually became the JS Group of companies.

 To raise money to start the company after his father's initial refusal to lend him Rs 6,000 to start a business, Siddiqui secretly stole and sold his family's car to a junk dealer for Rs1,800, along with the family's two-year stock of wheat and coal, all of which were stored in the family's house at the time.
 When discussing this start as a businessman, Siddiqui said, "Positive thinking distinguishes an entrepreneur from the rest of the crowd.
-He’s never deterred by difficult circumstances.”
+He's never deterred by difficult circumstances."
 By the time he retired from the company in 2003, JS Group comprised a range of businesses with over 18,000 employees.

 Siddiqui and his wife Mahvash went on to found the Mahvash & Jahangir Siddiqui Foundation, a charitable, non-profit organization focusing on healthcare, education, sustainable development through social enterprise and emergency relief in Pakistan.